As Jon Rahm slipped on a green jacket, the other believers headed home

 Viktor Hovland started in contention and then collapsed.
 Walking between 9 and 10 he cursed in anger.
 A few steps ahead, Patrick Cantlay, who'd made a run and then faded, just talked to himself in some kind of waking nightmare.
 Patrick Reed made a run.
 Russell Henley, a Georgia Bulldog in a sea of national championship drunk Georgia Bulldogs, made a run, too.
 Scottie Scheffler got as low as 6 under before a double bogey on the dream killer No. 12 in Amen Corner, and all that momentum just turned to steam.

-"I did some good things along with some bad things," he said, sounding like someone confessing to their priest.
+"I did some good things along with some bad things," Scheffler said, sounding like someone confessing to their priest.

 EVERYONE WENT HOME as Rahm celebrated his life-changing victory.
 The private planes started leaving the private airport not far from the course.
 A KingAir headed to Stuart, Florida, the closest airport to Jupiter where so many golf stars live.
 Another left for Stuart 15 minutes later, with the leaders still out on the course.
 Players and fans left the 2023 Masters in their memories.
 Jon Rahm won.
 Everyone else lost.
 Golf is a brutal, beautiful game.
 Koepka felt gutted by his 8-under finish.
 Mickelson felt elated by his 8-under finish.